mkleung/django-chat-demo/readme.md

 Link the App and start server
 * Go to demo>settings.py and add "myapp" to the Installed_apps
 * `python manage.py runserver`

-Notes:
-* demo is a django project that contains settings, database migrations
-* Django App is a stand alone applicaton that contains views, database, templates and is portable
-* One app can be authentication.
-Another can be user admin, another to view content, etc
-* A django project can contain many django apps.

 ### 1. Steps for adding route/template